FlexaServices/FlexaDocs/misc/fact.md

+---
+description: Sends a random fact
+---

 # Fact

-When executing the /fact command it will return an embed back to the channel and send a random fact.
+When typing in the command called /fact it will send a random Fact.

+<mark style="color:red;">This command is currently disabled.</mark>